 Nelsons is the UK’s largest manufacturer of natural healthcare products, including RESCUE Remedy and Nelsons Tea Tree Cream.
 Their products are manufactured in Wimbledon, England – http://www.nelsonsnaturalworld.com/en-gb/uk/

-You may find British made soaps and other products at Crabtree and Evelyn.
+Crabtree & Evelyn were an Anglo-American company and are owned by a Malaysian company.
+You may find some British made soaps and other products at Crabtree and Evelyn.
 However, shop carefully as many Crabtree and Evelyn products are foreign made.
 Check the packaging.
 No country of origin information is given on their website.
-Crabtree & Evelyn are an Anglo-American company owned by a Malaysian company! – http://www.crabtree-evelyn.co.uk
+The British made Crabtree and Evelyn soaps I have used have been top notch.
+They non-soap related products such as tins of biscuits that are made in the UK. – http://www.crabtree-evelyn.co.uk

 It’s the same story with Pecksniff’s too.
 No country of origin information is given on their website, but if you check the packaging some of their products (fragrances, cosmetics, soaps, candles) might be made in England.
 The Pecksniff’s soaps I have used were made in England.
 They have a shop in Brighton – http://www.pecksniffs.com